West Greenland - Days 1 and 2

 Due to getting my PhD and moving to New York I hadn't been on a large hike in quite a while, but I knew I wanted to return to Greenland.
 After considering my options I decided to start near Maniitsoq, a small fishing village in the middle of nowhere.
 I have detailed my preparations and equipment on a separate page.
 Here it will suffice to say that I spend most of my free time in the prior 4 months buying new equipment, training, and researching anything I could get my hands on.

 I would be carrying a 28 kg backpack, if I stuffed all my pockets as well.
 Most of that was food.
-Reaching the starting point of my hike would involve taking 3 flights and a boat ride.
+Reaching the start of my hike would involve taking 3 flights and a boat ride.
 The first flight was from New York to Reykjavik.
 On the actual day of departure I had mixed feelings about leaving, as I usually do.
 This would again be 3 tough weeks.
 From my earlier trips I had learned to schedule all my layovers with ridiculously large buffers.
 That immediately turned out a smart decision, as my flight was delayed.
 Many other flights at the airport were cancelled, so I spent most of the night unsure whether I could go at all and if all my preparations had been in vain.
-After a delay of 7 hours I could finally fly to Iceland where, after waiting for another 4 hours, I took the plane to Nuuk, the capital of Greenland.
+After a delay of 7 hours, I could finally fly to Iceland where, after waiting another 4 hours, I would take a plane to Nuuk, the capital of Greenland.

-At first I was confused, as there didn't seem to be anyone working at my gate, nor any other passengers.
+At first I was confused, as there didn't seem to be anyone working at my gate, nor many passengers.
 It turned out we were flying in a small propellor plane with only 6 passengers.
 The flight over Greenland's ice cap was again amazing, the snow covered granite mountains on its east coast seem from a different planet.
-On the other side of the country we passed a slightly more green area with deep fjords, before touching down in Nuuk.
-Here I camped as my last flight wouldn't leave until the next morning.
+On the other side of the country we passed a slightly more green area with deep fjords, before touching down in Nuuk, where I camped as my final flight wouldn't leave until the next morning.